-The most common, and preferred scenario, because it means you’re both 70+, is when you and your spouse are both receiving Social Security at the time of your spouse’s passing.
+The most common scenario is when you and your spouse receive Social Security at the time of your spouse’s passing.
 You would receive the larger of your benefit or your spouse’s, but not both.
 That’s straightforward, but you still need to plan appropriately for the surviving spouse to get the highest benefit possible when you’re in your 60s.

 Planning for the future

 If you and your spouse are both alive, and neither has filed for Social Security, have the highest earner delay Social Security as long as possible, maybe even until age 70.
 It’s a simple way to maximize the survivor benefit.
 It creates a more substantial monthly Social Security payment that becomes the survivor benefit after the first spouse passes.

 If your spouse had started receiving Social Security benefits, but you had not at the time of his or her passing, you can choose to collect a survivor benefit, even at age 60.
 You can allow your Social Security amount to grow and switch from the survivor benefit to your Social Security benefit at age 70.
 This strategy only works if your Social Security income is higher than the survivor benefit income when you turn 70.

 If you collect Social Security, but your spouse has not, and he or she passes away on or before their FRA, the survivor receives the deceased spouse’s FRA benefit.
 If the surviving spouse files before their FRA, there is a reduction in the benefit amount, just like regular Social Security.